dimes/dihedral/README.md

 #### 1. Provider Modules

-Provider modules are structs with associate "provider" methods, which is an exported method that returns an instance of some type.
+Provider modules are structs with associated "provider" methods, which is an exported method that returns an instance of some type.
 These methods are called directly at runtime when the injection is performed.
 Provider functions can take parameters that are injected.

 ```
 type MyProviderModule struct {}